maratmus/thesis/README.md

 # thesis
-MU thesis.
+123MU thesis.
 Synnergy of unWISE and SDSS in Stripe 82